CMSgov/beneficiary-fhir-data/apps/bfd-pipeline-idr/README.md

 - Add the data to `generator_util.py`, for synthetic data generation
 - If adding a new table, register it in `main` for the corresponding states (initial load vs incremental load and bene only vs claims only vs all claims load-in) in `pipeline.py`
 - If adding a new table, register it in the list of CSVs to load in `load_synthetic.py`

+## Running the IDR Pipeline in ECS

+Refer to the documentation on the `run-idr-pipeline` Lambda in the [`idr-pipeline` Tofuservice README](../../ops/services/04-idr-pipeline/README.md)